claudiargt/claudia-analytics-projects/spotify-churn/README.md

-# 🎼 Staying in the Queue: Which Spotify Users Are Most Likely To Leave...and How to Keep Them
+# 🎼 STAYING IN THE QUEUE: Which Spotify Users Are Most Likely To Leave...and How to Keep Them

 ## Project Overview
 This project analyzes user behavior data to identify patterns associated with customer churn in a music streaming context.
 The goal was to understand how engagement metrics relate to user retention and to evaluate whether behavioral signals can help predict churn.